Origin of the Heaviest Elements: the Rapid Neutron-Capture Process

-As discussed in the introduction, in general elements heavier than iron are formed via various nucleosynthetic mechanisms, dominantly by the r and s~processes.
-The most detailed deconvolution of abundances into nucleosynthetic contributions exists for the solar system, as we have accurate abundances down to the isotopic lever as a result of meteoritic and solar atmospheric measurements (e.g., \citealt{cameron59}, \citealt{Asplund.Grevesse.ea:2009}, \citealt{lodders09}, see Fig.~\ref{fig:solarabund}).
-Identifying the r-process contributions to the solar system n-capture abundances is usually accomplished by first determining the s-process fractions, \citep[e.g.][]{Kaeppeler:1999,arlandini99,Burris.Pilachowski.ea:2000,Kaeppeler.Gallino.ea:2011}.
-The remaining (residual) amount of the total elemental abundance is assumed to be the solar r-process contribution (see Figures~\ref{kappsr} and~\ref{fig:solarr}).
-Aside from the so-called p process (\citealt{Arnould.Goriely:2003,rauscher13,Nishimura.Rauscher.ea:2018}) that accounts for the minor heavy element isotopes on the proton-rich side of the valley of instability, as well as the $\nu$~process~\citep{Woosley.Hartmann.ea:1990} and the $\nu$p~processs \citep{Froehlich.Martinez-Pinedo.ea:2006}, only the s and r~processes are needed to explain nearly all of the solar heavy element abundances.
+The most detailed deconvolution of abundances into nucleosynthetic contributions exists for the solar system, as we have accurate abundances down to the isotopic level as a result of meteoritic and solar atmospheric measurements \citep[e.g.][see Fig.~\ref{fig:solarabund}]{cameron59,Asplund.Grevesse.ea:2009,lodders09}.
+Identifying the r-process contributions to the solar system neutron-capture abundances is usually accomplished by first determining the s-process fractions, \citep[e.g.][]{Kaeppeler:1999,arlandini99,Burris.Pilachowski.ea:2000,Kaeppeler.Gallino.ea:2011}.
+The remaining (residual) amount of the total elemental abundance is assumed to be the solar r-process contribution (see Figures~\ref{fig:solarabund} and~\ref{fig:solarr}).
+Aside from the so-called p-process~\citep{Arnould.Goriely:2003,rauscher13,Nishimura.Rauscher.ea:2018} that accounts for the minor heavy element isotopes on the proton-rich side of the valley of instability, as well as the $\nu$-process~\citep{Woosley.Hartmann.ea:1990} and the $\nu$p-process \citep{Froehlich.Martinez-Pinedo.ea:2006}, only the s and r-processes are needed to explain nearly all of the solar heavy element abundances.

-Early observations of CS~22892-052 (\citealt{sneden94}, \citealt{sneden03}) and later CS~31082-001 (\citealt{hill02}, \citealt{siqueira13} and references therein), indicated a ``purely'' or ``complete'' solar system r-process abundance pattern (see Figure~\ref{rstars}).
-(The total abundances of these, mostly rare-earth, elements in the stars were smaller than in the Sun but with the same relative proportions, i.e., scaled.)
-This indicated that these stars, that likely formed early in the history of the Galaxy, experienced already a pollution by a robust r~process, operating over billions of years in a similar manner.
+Early observations of CS~22892-052 \citep{sneden94,sneden03} and later CS~31082-001 \citep{hill02,siqueira13} and references therein), indicated a ``purely'' or ``complete'' solar system r-process abundance pattern (see Figure~\ref{rstars}).
+The total abundances of these, mostly rare-earth, elements in the stars were smaller than in the Sun but with the same relative proportions, i.e., scaled.
+This indicated that these stars, that likely formed early in the history of the Galaxy, experienced already a pollution by a robust r-process.